The Eat Chess mascot, a black chess pawn with a bite mark and a green ring, chasing a row of cream chess pieces across a chessboard

 A rook line or knight jump still feels like chess.
 The goal changes from game to game.

-The rules explain quickly.
+The rules are quick to learn.
 The boards still leave room to think, plan, and recover from a bad idea.

 One email for all the Eat Chess games.